Obesity

 Can obesity be treated?

-Yes, through diet, exercise, and sometimes medication or surgery.
+Yes, obesity can be treated through a combination of diet, exercise, and potentially medication or surgery.

 If you have any feedback, please get in touch.